pattonsgirl/passwords/README.md

 ## The setup

-A previous class created user account with dummy passwords and submitted them to me.
+A previous class created user accounts with dummy passwords and submitted them to me.
 Due to a recent bought of Covid, I brain fogged a permission and all of these "secure" password hashes were leaked online.

 One of the cse-devteam members found this list floating around and appears to be in a particular format.
 The devteam uploaded the file to this repository:
 `./data/shadow`.
 Entries look like this: